apache/flink/docs/dev/table/streaming/match_recognize.md

 Define & Measures
 -----------------

-The `DEFINE` and `MEASURES` keywords have similar meaning as `WHERE` and `SELECT` clauses in a simple SQL query.
+The `DEFINE` and `MEASURES` keywords have similar meanings to the `WHERE` and `SELECT` clauses in a simple SQL query.

 The `MEASURES` clause defines what will be included in the output of a matching pattern.
-It can project columns and defines expressions for evaluation.
+It can project columns and define expressions for evaluation.
 The number of produced rows depends on the [output mode](#output-mode) setting.

-The `DEFINE` clause allows to specify conditions that rows have to fulfill in order to be classified to a corresponding [pattern variable](#defining-pattern).
+The `DEFINE` clause specifies conditions that rows have to fulfill in order to be classified to a corresponding [pattern variable](#defining-pattern).
 If a condition is not defined for a pattern variable, a default condition will be used which evaluates to `true` for every row.

 For a more detailed explanation about expressions that can be used in those clauses, please have a look at the [event stream navigation](#pattern-navigation) section.